 Push notifications

-Significant improvement in user experience was recently brought about by the relatively new approach — instead of re-typing the verification code from a token to the login screen, the user has to press an “Accept” button in the mobile application.
+Significant improvement in user experience offers a push notification approach — instead of re-typing the verification code from a token to the login screen, the user has to press an “Accept” button in the mobile application.
 It may seem to be less secure, but actually, it’s more.
 The trick is that push authentication implements end-to-end encrypted communications between the application and a secured authentication service.

 A good overview of the Push Notifications approach is given in the Push Authentication: Bringing the Most Secure Method of 2FA Mainstream article by Authy.